10 Tips For Spotting Water Damage When Buying

 What to do if you find evidence of water damage

-Firstly, you should book a further inspection to assess the extent of the damage.
+Firstly, you should further inspection to assess the extent of the damage.
+This may require hiring a licensed plumber, carpenter or leak detector to discover the source and extent of the water damage.

 If you find water damage when buying, or looking to buy a home, this can influence the price of the home.